youyoumu/kiku/apps/docs/src/installation.md

 ## Installing notetype

-Download the latest release `Kiku.apkg` from [Release](https://github.com/youyoumu/kiku/releases/latest), and then import it to your Anki.
+Download the latest release `Kiku_v*.apkg` from [Release](https://github.com/youyoumu/kiku/releases/latest), and then import it to your Anki.
 After that the `Kiku` notetype should be available in your `Note Types` list.

 ## Yomitan Setup